watem-sedem/watem-sedem/docs/input.rst

 ***************

 Filename of the Parcel or Landuse map.
 CN-WS requires information about landuse and parcel boundaries in the routing algorithm, but also when distributing the sediment through the model domain.
 Every pixel in the model domain must contain a landuse value.
 Every value > 0 indicates a unique agricultural field.
-So, all pixels of an agricultural field have the same value.
+So, all pixels of an agricultural field have the same value et pixels belonging to a different parcel have different value.
+The definition of these unique parcel values are important to define the routing within a parcel.

 +----------------------+-----------+
 |Landuse class         | pixel id  |